 The French Ministry of Higher Education, Research and Innovation and CROUS (regional student welfare center) also have a dedicated website for international students (in English), with a dedicated part on financial support and grants: “Welcome to France”.

-None of the postgraduate programs (the Masters of Science and the IMBA) are eligible for the CROUS scholarships based on social criteria (or for most of the publicly funded scholarships).
+None of the postgraduate programs (the Specialized Masters) are eligible for the CROUS scholarships based on social criteria (or for most of the publicly funded scholarships).

 For more information, please contact the Registration Department.